 225m, -1% approximate grade

 There's a false flat as you head towards Tavern on the Green and the Sprint arch, so be ready to bump up your power as needed.
 If your race tracks sprint times you'll want to start hammering before the right turn towards the sprint straightaway.
 With a slight downhill grade this is a fast sprint, even with the slight rise at the end.

 Charlie continues our tour: "Past the Sprint arch and the road is downhill as you approach the cut-through and back again towards the Bethesda Fountain.
 This time, instead of making a right turn after the cut-through, you'll make a left turn back on to the Park Permitter loop and the normal direction of Central Park."

 Charlie says, "It's a slight, short, downhill as you approach the bottom of Cat's Paw Hill (the steepest hill on Gotham Grind Reverse).
 This is the end of the lap and you'll see the Finish arch near the top of the hill.
 This also the finish of outdoor Central Park races."

 Most races on Gotham Grind Reverse are 2-4 laps long, so if you're heading into another lap be ready to hammer up this short, steep climb.
 Feeling strong?
 This is a smart place to attack if you can climb fast then keep your speed high to drop some riders as the road flattens.

 Final lap?
 This is a tough uphill finish, so if you've saved an aero helmet, van, or even feather power-up this is the place to use it!
 Build speed on the flatter initial portion, then hammer it home as the road gets steeper.
 Good luck!

-We hope you've enjoyed this Race Recon, get a reminder and watch live here.
+We hope you've enjoyed this Race Recon.
 The goal of this series is to explain the features that make each Zwift route uniquely challenging for racers.
-Previously we looked at Watopia Flat.
-Be sure to read that post for more tips!
+Looking for more?
+See our complete list of Zwift Race Recons.